esajdak/customCrafts/timeLog.md

 Set up log in page and sign up page, got new users to show up in the database.
 Realized I may need to do some extra work to keep a user logged in/continue displaying their personal information where needed.
 ## Week 16 ##
+...23 hours:
+Worked on getting the project back up and running in AWS, made some finishing touched to the project.
+Added the ability to edit/delete products from the myAccount page.
+Changed my account to be a protected page for only logged in users.
+Added more tests.
+Updated AWS database.